wederbn/camunda-modeler/docs/quantme/Tutorial/README.md

 In the following we will assume the repository is available under the `UST-QuAntiL` Github organization and has the repository name `qrm-test`.
 Please adapt these values to your setup in the following steps.

-3. Configure the QuantME Modeling and Transformation Framework to use the created QRM repository:
+3. Configure the QuantME Modeling and Transformation Framework to use the created QRM repository using one of the two options provided bellow:
-- Navigate to the configuration file that is located [here](../../../app/lib/framework-config/config.js)
+- Navigate to the configuration file that is located [here](../../../app/lib/framework-config/config.js).
-- Insert the user/organisation name and repository name:
+Insert the user/organisation name and repository name:

   ```JS
   module.exports = {